 - Thick paste extruder available here

-Most people know of the Zmorph VX as a workhorse 3D printer, drawing praise for its reliability, toughness and grit.
-It’s also known for being unbelievable versatile — it can be converted from a 3D printer into either a CNC mill or a laser engraver!
+Most people know of the Zmorph Fab as a workhorse 3D printer, drawing praise for its reliability, toughness and grit.
+It’s also known for being unbelievably versatile — it can be converted from a 3D printer into either a CNC mill or a laser engraver!

 It is worth noting however that Zmorph do not certify that the printer’s food prints are edible or take any accountability for that.
 The add-on is therefore more of a fun extra to have fun at home with your family, but not for those looking to sell chocolate 3D prints or to use it in a restaurant.
 The printer was not built with food 3D printing strictly in mind, but it is a fun add-on for $250.